Shizuoka oden

-Shizuoka oden is a variation of oden, a stew-like Japanese food consisting of fish paste cakes, boiled eggs, daikon, potatoes, kelp rolls, konnyaku, and other ingredients that are first boiled then kept simmering in a broth until consumption.
+Shizuoka oden is a variation of oden, a stew-like Japanese food consisting of fish paste cakes, boiled eggs, daikon, potatoes, kelp rolls, konnyaku, and other ingredients that are first boiled, then kept simmering in a broth until consumption.

 Overviews

 Shizuoka oden differs from other types of oden in two ways: the preparation of the broth and the way every ingredient is skewered on a stick.
 The broth is made with beef sinew (instead of the dried skipjack flakes used in other types of oden) and seasoned with strong soy sauce.
-Because the simmering broth is only replenished rather than discarded, it takes on a very deep, brown-black color; but this process of adding new broth to old is what gives Shizuoka oden the distinctive flavor that many people find so delicious.
+Because the simmering broth is only replenished rather than discarded, it takes on a very deep, brown-black color, but this process of adding new broth to old is what gives Shizuoka oden a distinctive flavor.

-Like other types of oden, Shizuoka oden is particularly suitable for consumption in the colder seasons because of the warming effect it has, much like hot soups and stews served in other countries with cold seasons.
-Shizuoka oden is best eaten and paired with a hot (spicy) karashi mustard.
+Like other types of oden, Shizuoka oden is particularly suitable for consumption in the colder seasons because of its warming effect, much like hot soups and stews served in other countries with cold seasons.
+Shizuoka oden is best eaten and paired with spicy karashi mustard.

 History

 Originating in the 14th century during the Muromachi period, shizuoka oden initially began as a dish called dengaku, which consisted of grilled tofu skewered topped with miso sauce.
 It is believed that oden was created to make use of the leftover fish and vegetables.
 The name was eventually shortened to “den” with an honorific “o” at the beginning, creating the name “oden”.
 During the Edo period, tofu stew was mainly cooked with a robust soy sauce and a soup made from a blend of konbu (seaweed), whale meat, and beef tendons, but later on, whale meat was not used anymore.
 After the Meiji period, people started adding ingredients like konnyaku and eggs into the mix.
 Shizuoka oden is a popular dish at festivals and stalls throughout Japan.
-Oden was initially offered at street stalls, but nowadays it can be found in izakaya, restaurants, convenience stores, and even in canned products in vending machines.
+Oden was initially offered at street stalls, but nowadays it can be found in izakaya, restaurants, convenience stores, and canned products in vending machines.